Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/prestige-classes.md

 All of the following are Class Features of the loremaster prestige class.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** Loremasters gain no proficiency with any weapon or armor.
+Loremasters gain no proficiency with any weapon or armor.

+### Spells per Day/Spells Known
-**Spells per Day/Spells Known:** When a new loremaster level is gained, the character gains new spells per day (and spells known, if applicable) as if she had also gained a level in a spellcasting class she belonged to before she added the prestige class.
+When a new loremaster level is gained, the character gains new spells per day (and spells known, if applicable) as if she had also gained a level in a spellcasting class she belonged to before she added the prestige class.
 She does not, however, gain any